Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 * It must be as **compatitive** as possible to operate.
 The challenge is to meet the security requirements without having additional costs or having to rely on external third-party.
 * It must be **easy to deploy**.
 * It must be **easily scalable**.
 Other parties should be able to join the networks without compromising the security of the infrastructure.
-* It must allow actors to collaborate with **controlled transparency**, **integrity** and **effective performance**
+* It must allow players to collaborate with **controlled transparency**, **integrity** and **effective performance**

-Considering the above-mentioned constraints, we have chosen to base our solution on blockchain technology, for the following reasons:
+Considering the above-mentioned constraints, we have selected to base our solution on blockchain technology, for the following reasons:

 * It is secure by design and quasi-impossible to hack if carefully used and implemented.
 * It allows strong authentication using wallets